angular/angular/aio/content/guide/migration-undecorated-classes.md

   export class SettingsMenu extends BaseMenu {}
   ```

-The schematic also copies any inherited directive or component metadata to the derived class.
+In the event that a directive or component is extended by a class without a decorator, the schematic copies any inherited directive or component metadata to the derived class.

-Before:
+**Before:**
 ```ts
 @Component({
   selector: 'base-menu',